 - I am a new user, how do I get an OnPage ID?

 You can register directly from your smartphone.
-Download the OnPage app from your App Store.
-Once installed, open the OnPage application and select “I’m new to OnPage”.
-Fill out the registration form with the required information and create your own OnPage ID.
-Your OnPage ID will become your pager number with the OnPage service so it’s important to pick an easy, memorable ID.
-If you will be sent OnPage messages via telephone, we suggest you pick a numeric OnPage ID.
+Download the OnPage app from your app store.
+Once installed, open the OnPage application and select “I’m new to OnPage.”
+Fill out the registration form with the required information and create your own OnPage ID (OPID).
+Your OnPage ID will become your pager number with the OnPage service, so it’s important to pick an easy, memorable ID.
+If you will be sending OnPage messages via telephone, we suggest you pick a numeric OnPage ID.

-Receiving OnPage messages on your Smartphone is as easy as installing the OnPage application and signing up for your OnPage ID, then making sure that the important people in your life know how they can reach you.
+Receiving OnPage messages on your smartphone is as easy as installing the OnPage application and signing up for an OnPage ID.
+Make sure that the important people in your life know how they can reach you.

-- Can I reply to OnPage messages I receive?
+- Can I reply to OnPage messages and add attachments?

 - Can I send a message to multiple OnPage users?